thexant/BotReadme/index.md

 In the designated minigame channel, craft stratagems by typing their directional sequences:

 Examples:
-- `↑→↓←` - Craft a Reinforce stratagem
+- `→→↑` - Craft an Orbital Precision Shell
-- `↑→→↓↑↑←→` - Craft an Orbital Precision Strike
+- `↑→↓↓↓` - Craft an Eagle 500kg Bomb

 Each successfully crafted stratagem is added to your inventory, which you can view with:
 ```